thomasabishop/eolas/DevOps/Docker/Docker_notes.md

-# Unit 1

-A (shipping) container is a standard unit of shipping.

-Standardisd modular unit to transport goods from one location to another.
-Ships, trains, back of lorries.

-Beforehand, shipping world was chaotic: inefficient, complex, frictional.

-With containers, friction reduced driving down cost and increasing speeds of transport.
-Also led to automation.

-Analogy is with software containers.
-Compare differences between local machine and production environment, test environment etc. Friction removed by containers.

-> Linux containers are technologies that allow you to package and isolate applications with their entire runtime environment.
-This makes it easy to move the contained application between environments (dev, test, production, etc.) while retaining full functionality.

-> Containers as a technology are distinct from Docker.
-You don't need Docker to create and run a container.
-Docker just makes the process much easier and standardises it.

-> Containers are _Linux_ technology and are part of the Linux kernel.
-Running Linux containers do not require Docker.

-There are Windows containers and Linux containers.
-You cannot run either on the other.
-(Windows uses Docker to run containers.
-Linux can do it natively.)

-## How containers work

-Using `cgroups` (control groups) feature of Linux, group bunch of processes together and constrain their resource usage (e.g. CPU and memory).
-Originally called "process containers" for this reason.

-Use namespaces to provide _process isolation_ -> groups of processes are isolated so that they cannot access other processes on the system.

-Containerisation = resource control + process isolation

-TODO: Add diagrams from slides

-In standard user space, applications and processes share the **same** processor, memory and file system resources.
-This means there can be resource challenges, dependency challenges and security challenges.

-One application could fill up the hard drive preventing other applications from storing to it.
-One application can "bring down" another application.

-In enterprise environment most of system administration was managing these resources to avoid resource expenditure (before containers) and security challenges.

-Containers demarcate resource-constrained sub-sections of the user space that are ignorant of each other and the broader user space.

-Docker exploited the capacity of the Linux kernel to create containers and simplified the setup and deployment of them.

-> An image is a blueprint that contains the instructions to build a container.
-It's an immutable snapshot of the file system and configuration of an application.
-Images can be easily shared between developers.

-> A container is a executable package that contains everything needed to run an application.
-It will always run the same, regardless of infrastructure, in a sandboxed environment.
-It is a running instance of an image.

 ## Difference with virtual machines

 VMs require an OS.
 Containers do not.
 A VM contains a complete installation of a guest OS.
 Also provides isolation of resources (because you have an entirely separate OS).